Portrait of Confucius

 Debates featuring Confucius

 I have a dilemma that's causing me stress.
-I'm the principal at a small, private high school in Milwaukee.
+I'm the principal at a small, private high school in Connecticut.
 One of my students posted something on social media outside of school hours that other students found offensive—a meme that mocked a classmate's religion.
 The mocked student's parents want the poster expelled.
 The poster's parents say it's free speech and the school has no jurisdiction over what happens off-campus.
 I'm stuck.
 I believe in free expression.
 I also believe schools should be safe for everyone.
 The posting student isn't a bully—he's a good kid who made a thoughtless joke.
-The offended student is genuinely hurt and now afraid to come to school.
-Where does free speech end and harm begin?
-How do I teach accountability without crushing a 16-year-old for one mistake? — Caught in the Middle in Milwaukee
+The offended student seems genuinely hurt and (I trust the report) is now afraid to come to school.
+How do I teach accountability without crushing a 16-year-old for one mistake?

 94 votes